What You Need To Know About Coronavirus, Vaccines and How to Stay Safe in N.H.

 How much can I change my behavior once I’m fully vaccinated?

-Once you are fully vaccinated, the CDC says it is safe to resume normal activities without a mask.
-Federal, state, local, tribal or territorial laws, rules, and regulations, including local business and workplace guidance, may continue to require masks, however, and should still be observed.
+With the recent surge in COVID cases and rise of the delta variant, the CDC recommends that fully vaccinated people wear a mask in public indoor settings in areas of substantial or high transmission.
+Federal, state, local, tribal or territorial laws, rules, and regulations, including local business and workplace guidance, may continue to require masks and should be observed.
 You are also still required to wear a mask on trains, planes, buses and all other public transportation.

-If you are fully vaccinated but have children in your family who unvaccinated, doctors say that engaging in risk assessment is an important way of keeping your family safe.
+If you are fully vaccinated but have people in your family, including children who are unvaccinated, doctors say that engaging in risk assessment is an important way of keeping your family safe.
 For example, attending an outdoor gathering with a small group of potentially unvaccinated people may be safer than a large indoor one.

 The CDC says that all unvaccinated people aged 2 and older should still wear masks in public places or when around people from outside their household.